josojo/subjectivocracy/Forkonomics.md

 1. it can easily be forked into the different branches.
 2. the token needs to a proper value proposition, as users expect the token to keep a steady value

 The first point is essential for the workings of the system.
 The second one is important as users of the ecosystem should be very comfortable holding the token used for any interactions.
 This underlying collateral token should have the volatility risks spread out well and should have a good value proposition.
-Using an Exchange-Traded-Fund(ETF) of tokens, which support the forkonomic protocol, as the collateral token is a good choice, as ETFs are known as tool for spreading risk and have a very good value proposition.
+This proposal will make use of the concept of economic abstraction to give the underlying tokens value.
+An Exchange-Traded-Token-Fund(ETTF) of tokens, which support the forkonomic protocol, will bundle together the value propostions of many projects.

 ## Key Building Blocks